Azarattum/AbsoluteWindows/README.md

 ## Removed

-Check out the [removed packages list](Bin/Lists/RemovePkgsList.txt) to see all the removed apps and features.
+Check out the [removed packages list](Bin/Lists/RemovePkgsList.txt) & [disabled features list](Bin/Lists/DisableFeaturesList.txt) to see all the removed apps and features.

 ## Registry